 YouTube already hosts tons of newsworthy videos shot by regular people who just happened to be in the right place at the right time.
 Now, Google is pushing these videos front and center with a new YouTube channel called Newswire.

-[metaslider id=1754] In February GlobalWebIndex revealed that an estimated 160 million Twitter users don’t actually log into the social network.
+In February GlobalWebIndex revealed that an estimated 160 million Twitter users don’t actually log into the social network.
 That’s a huge number, and it’s a base of users that Twitter is addressing in its latest homepage redesign.
-The site puts a focus on folks who aren’t logged in at all, but who are still […]
+The site puts a focus on folks who aren’t logged in at all, but who are still important to the social network and its future.

 A proposal to protect net neutrality was approved on Thursday by the FCC in a 3-to-2 vote that could establish strict rules for the open Internet.
 The decision will reclassify Internet service providers under the same Title II restrictions covering phone lines, while also prohibiting paid fast lanes, throttling and more.